appsmithorg/appsmith-docs/website/docs/connect-data/how-to-guides/insert-and-update-data-in-google-sheets.md

 ---
 sidebar_position: 5
-description: This guide shows steps to insert, update, and delete data from Google Sheet.
+description: This guide shows steps to insert and update data in Google Sheets.
 ---

 # Insert and Update Data in Google Sheets

-This guide shows you how to insert and update data in a Google Sheets.
+This guide shows you how to insert and update data in Google Sheets.

 ## Prerequisites